ad-auroram/Big-Data/doc/Plan.md

 *   [ ] More or less working code.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan.

+When returning values in util.py, I didn't realize I'd have to strip quotation marks off of strings, and I kept forgetting to convert things to int that needed converting.

 *   [ ] **Tag** the last commit in this phase `implemented` and push it to GitLab.